 Evidentially, payment-by-results in health and social care of any kind is a leap in the dark.
-A review of reviews could find no evaluations which reported on patient outcomes, and a review specific to drug and alcohol treatment could find “little evidence that [pay-for-performance] is effective in improving client outcomes”.
+A review of reviews could find no evaluations which reported on patient outcomes, and a review specific to drug and alcohol treatment could find “no peer-reviewed evidence that [payment for performance ... improves client outcomes post-treatment”.
 When Russell Webster, a leading UK commentator on such schemes, reviewed the literature, he found “consensus” about the evidence base – consensus that is “not able to give a clear indication as to whether payment by results works”, and that “unexpected, often perverse, consequences are commonplace”.

 Evidential uncertainty and the risk of counterproductive effects are presumably among the reasons why the English schemes were evaluated pilots.
 Analysed by the Department of Health, initial results to February 2013 for the 6582 patients being treated for drug rather than alcohol problems showed consistent gains only in the proportion who while in treatment said (via forms completed by staff) they had stopped using their problem substance(s).
 Against the same comparators, the proportion exiting treatment free of dependence – a measure closer to the government’s recovery ambitions – was worse in the pilots.
 Other measures were seemingly unaffected.
 For the 3081 patients whose problems were mainly with alcohol, things seemed worse: no indication that the pilots had elevated abstinence rates and the proportion exiting treatment free of dependence was lower than in the rest of England and lower than in the same areas before the pilots.
 “Mixed” was the document’s characterisation of the results; “disappointing” might also have been justified – but these were early days.